 - Provides an online service with continually updated customised media reports relevant to global medicine quality.

-- Filters studies according to the article language and by specific keywords and time periods.
+- Filters articles according to language, the type of report, by specific keywords and time periods.

-- Provides customised searches and reports over time and location.
+- Provides customised searches and allows download of customised reports.

 There are important caveats when interpreting these data, view here.
-Please note in particular our takedown policy and that the information in the MQM Globe usually will not have scientific confirmation.
+Please note in particular our takedown policy and that the information in the Medicine Quality Monitoring Globe usually will not have scientific confirmation.
 Therefore, please interpret the information in the Globe with the greatest caution.

 For more information about contributing medicine quality data to IDDO or helping us to improve the MQM Globe, please email firstname.lastname@example.org